Royal Bolton Hospital

-The Royal Bolton Hospital is an acute general hospital in Farnworth, Greater Manchester.
+The Royal Bolton Hospital is an acute general hospital in Farnworth, Bolton, Greater Manchester.
 It is managed by the Bolton NHS Foundation Trust.

 History

 The hospital was established as a fever hospital and built adjacent to the 'Fishpool Workhouse' in 1872.

 An isolation block was added in 1893 and a purpose-built infirmary, known as Townley's Hospital, was erected on the site in 1896.
 The workhouse buildings, by then known as the 'Fishpool Institute', became part of the hospital in 1913.

 The hospital joined the National Health Service in 1948 and became Bolton District General Hospital in 1951.
 After the services of the Bolton Royal Infirmary transferred to Bolton District General Hospital in 1996, the latter facility became the Royal Bolton Hospital.
 The old 'Fishpool Institute' buildings were demolished in 2011.